 In other words, you must document which person is responsible for each of the different requirements.
 The same person could be responsible for many or all of these.

 Speak to your PCI services provider first, and determine what responsibilities they are taking on, and what responsibilities you must shoulder.
+You must ensure that any third-party service providers you use comply with PCI DSS requirements, as they can impact the overall security of cardholder data.

 The Big-Ticket Changes